 “Well, not really.
 I wanted to be the one to beat him.
 I tried.
-But you really have to do a year-round (check) and get your program up there with them.
+But you really have to do it year-round and get your program up there with them.
 Now you got another one there at Alabama that’s pretty strong.
 He can recruit and he can coach.
 And he’s got a lot of things at his disposal, but you got to give them a lot of credit.
 And Bryant was sort of in that category.
 He was a little of the old school, but he he was good.
 He knew how, besides coaching, he knew how to recruit.”

 What was his opinion of you?

 “I remember walking to a conference meeting we had in Florida.
 We came down and our wives were there.
-We had a meeting early in the morning, and there he was walking along and we walked along and chatted, and I didn’t try to carry the conversation, but I chatted with him about a lot of different things (check).
+We had a meeting early in the morning, and there he was walking along and we walked along and chatted, and I didn’t try to carry the conversation, but I chatted with him about a lot of different things.
 He actually called me after I got canned.”

 “Yeah.
 I want to make it clear—he didn’t offer me a job, but he indicated that’s what he had in mind.
 I think that’s when he ended up hiring Paul Davis.
 He just wanted me to say I would come, no matter what I did, but I wasn’t quite ready to do that.
 I told Gene Stallings about that one time.
 He said ‘that would’ve been a great experience for you.’
 I said, ‘well, he just didn’t say exactly what it is he wanted me to do.’
 I was interested.
 I went to his hotel room in Montgomery and visited with him.
 He didn’t come out and say ‘here, I’m offering you this job,’ but anyhow, he was interested.”